Reviewed Date: 05/12/2023

 Always remember that the engineer works for the city.
 The city owns the project; the city will pay for the project; and the city will have to live with the project for many years.
 The engineer is the person who will take your general ideas and needs and convert them into a detailed project based upon either your guidance or his preferences and according to Tennessee Design Criteria for Sewerage Works or Design Criteria for Water Works and engineering standards.
 Make sure the treatment options, materials, and equipment chosen by the engineer are affordable, that they match local conditions, and that they will actually do the intended job.
 Do not let operators, engineers, or others push you into work that is inconsistent with the mission of the utility.
 Be leery of unproven technology and misapplied technology.
 Make certain the solution fits your needs and resources.
 The newest equipment or latest design that worked in another community may not fit your situation.

-Most engineers provide a review opportunity at the point where design is 30 and 60 percent complete.
+The selected engineer should provide the owner / owner staff with periodic reviews, typically tied to percentage of design completion (e.g. reviews at 30%, 60%, and 90% of design).
+These reviews should be included in the owner's contact with the engineer.
 Project owners must take this opportunity to accomplish two objectives.
 First this is an opportunity to develop a closer relationship with your engineer and second, it is a time to closely look at the design concepts and details.
 At these review times changes are far easier to make than later in the project.
 Make sure you can answer all the questions posed in the previous section called “Define the Project.”
 Also give your operational personnel an opportunity to closely look at the plans.